ConacBreslin/technostalgia/README.md

 - The space invader image for the favicon was found in [iconfinder.com](https://www.iconfinder.com/)
 - the favicon image was converted to an .ico file using [favicon.io](https://favicon.io/)
-- instructions for adding the favicon were found on [flask.palletsprojects.co](https://flask.palletsprojects.com/)
+- instructions for adding the favicon were found on [flask.palletsprojects.co](https://flask.palletsprojects.com/) _ Inorma
-- The following tutorials from [James Q Quick](https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx), [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2405s) and [codeexplained.org](https://www.youtube.com/watch?v=49pYIMygIcU) were followed in designing the features of the quiz.
 - The following websites were used for problem solving [stackoverflow.com](https://stackoverflow.com/), [w3schools.com](https://www.w3schools.com/), [geeksforgeeks.org](https://www.geeksforgeeks.org/), [pythonmorsels.com](https://www.pythonmorsels.com/)
-- The code was formatted using [webformatter.com](https://webformatter.com/html).
+- The html code was formatted using [webformatter.com](https://webformatter.com/html)
+- Information about automatically formatting  python with [black](https://pypi.org/project/black/) was found [freecodecamp.org](https://www.freecodecamp.org/news/auto-format-your-python-code-with-black/)
 - The images were formatted using [https://tinypng.com/](https://tinypng.com/)
+- Help on datetime was found on [pythonexamples.org](https://pythonexamples.org/python-datetime-now/)

 -
 ## Images
 - the images were stored in [Imgur](https://i.imgur.com/)
 - The Walkman image is by [Florian Schmetz on unsplash.com](https://unsplash.com/photos/Rks6FTfX5OU)